isomerpages/csa-csro-licensing/_resources/FAQs.md

 <summary><h5>40.
 What is the difference between CSA and CSRO?</h5></summary>

-The Cyber Security Agency of Singapore (CSA) is the agency set up to keep Singapore’s cyberspace safe and secure through the administering of the Cybersecurity Act.
-To administer the licensing framework, CSA has set up Cybersecurity Services Regulation Office (CSRO) which will act as the point of interface for all licensing related matters.
+The Cyber Security Agency of Singapore (CSA) is the agency established to keep Singapore’s cyberspace safe and secure through administering of the Cybersecurity Act.
+To administer the licensing framework, CSA has set up the Cybersecurity Services Regulation Office (CSRO) which will act as the point of contact for all licensing-related matters.
 These include enforcing the licensing framework; responding to the industry’s queries and feedback; as well as sharing of resources on licensable cybersecurity services with consumers such as the list of licensees and buyer’s guides.

 </details>